 Various delivery formats can be negotiated.

-Please consider clarifying conditions and copyrights under which the sequences can at least be used by members of MPEG and VCEG or by other standardization bodies that may cooperate with VCEG and MPEG during the development of standards.
+Please consider clarifying conditions and copyrights under which the sequences can at least be used by members of MPEG and VCEG or by other standardization bodies that may cooperate with JVET during the development of standards.
 We would prefer allowance of usage in the context of our work that is as unlimited as possible (e.g. allowing cropping, resampling, format changes, re-hosting and redistribution, public demonstrations of technology, snapshots and test results in academic publications etc.) Allowance of usage beyond that purpose is desirable, but not mandatory.
-Please clarify any restrictions that may apply; these will be documented in MPEG and VCEG databases of test materials.
-If needed, the above contacts are able to provide you with example copyright agreements that have been used in similar cases in the past.
+Please clarify any restrictions that may apply; these will be documented in JVET databases of training materials.
+If needed, the above contact is able to provide you with example copyright agreements that have been used in similar cases in the past.